 If you do not see a submission category, that means it has reached its submission cap.

 - Include a cover letter in the provided space in the Submittable form (not in the document).
-Include your email address, a 50-word bio, and the title of the piece you are submitting.
+Include your mailing address, social media handle, email and phone number, a 50-word bio, and the titles of the pieces you are submitting.

 Order your copy of Crab Creek Review's 2023 Spring/Summer issue here!